dotnet/docs/docs/standard/linq/project-new-type.md

 # How to project a new type (LINQ to XML)

 Other examples in this section have shown queries that return results as <xref:System.Collections.Generic.IEnumerable%601> of <xref:System.Xml.Linq.XElement>, <xref:System.Collections.Generic.IEnumerable%601> of `string`, and <xref:System.Collections.Generic.IEnumerable%601> of `int`.
-These are common result types, but they aren't appropriate for every scenario.
+These are common result types, but they're not appropriate for every scenario.
 In many cases, you'll want your queries to return an <xref:System.Collections.Generic.IEnumerable%601> of some other type.

 ## Example: Define a new type and have the `select` statement create an instance of the type